VesnaBozic/ISA/README.md

 We'll still use EchoClient to test the server.
 This time, we'll create multiple clients each sending and receiving multiple messages from the server.

+## SPRING BOOT

+##### Spring Boot is an open source Java-based framework used to create a micro Service.

+## What is micro service?

+Micro Service is an architecture that allows the developers to develop and deploy services independently.
+Each service running has its own process and this achieves the lightweight model to support business applications.

+## Adventages

+Micro services offers the following advantages to its developers −

+- Easy deployment
+- Simple scalability
+- Compatible with Containers
+- Minimum configuration
+- Lesser production time